jacebenson/jace.pro/content/post/2019-08-11-script-field-click-events/index.md

 ## Context Menus for script fields

 I noticed the context menu thing before I read about it.
-If you have a script include or client script where you invoke some script include, they now show up **bold** and *italicied*.
+If you have a script include or client script where you invoke some script include, they now show up **bold** and *italicized*.
 If you right-click on anything like that, you'll get a few options;

 - Show Documentation (which will bring you to docs.servicenow.com for that object)
 - Show Definition (which will bring you to the table definition of the content)